 Roadway and transit networks contain basic input information for use in the model and represents real-world conditions to the greatest extent possible.
-The highway system contains over 6,100 links described according to facility type, area type, speeds, capacities, etc. The roadway network is used to distribute trips and route transit and automobile trips.
+The roadway network contains over 8,400 links defined according to facility type, area type, speeds, capacities, etc. The roadway network is used to distribute trips and route transit and automobile trips.
 The roadway network was prepared based on data from the NFRMPO and from scheduling/phasing of projects in the RTP and TIP.
 The NFRMPO also collaborated with local jurisdictions as necessary to verify construction and opening dates.
-The model also contains base and forecast year transit route systems, based on information provided by Transfort, City of Loveland Transit (COLT), and Greeley Evans Transit (GET).
-Existing transit networks represent only walk access to local service.
-Forecast year transit networks also include Bus Rapid Transit and informal park-n-ride facilities.
+The model contains base year, interim year, and forecast year transit route systems based on information provided by Transfort, City of Loveland Transit (COLT), Greeley Evans Transit (GET), and CDOT.
+Transit networks are categorized into local, express, and Bus Rapid Transit (BRT) service.